skit-ai/hiring/platform-intern/README.md

 If using python you should use Django rest framework for developing the backend.
 If using GoLang you can use any http framework and [GORM](http://gorm.io/).

 ### Instructions for the Candidate
+- Only Python/Golang should be used
+- Use any SQL database like Postgres, SQLite, etc.
 - Please ensure that code is well documented and available on github
 - Tests should also be written